kayceesrk/Notes/mynotes/_posts/2014-04-10-Codeec-surface-language.markdown

 data BankAccount = Deposit Int | Withdraw Int deriving Show
 {% endhighlight %}

-Since our intention is to record the effects into cassandra, we need to implement serialization functions for the effect values.
+Since our intention is to record the effects into Cassandra, we need to implement serialization functions for the effect values.
 This is achieved by making `BankAccount` and instance of `Effect` as follows: